chyiyenwang/Marvel/readme.md

 * See what is trending on Twitter about each character

 ### Approach Taken
-I wanted to create an API that could help people search for their favorite Marvel character.
-I first found JSON files for the characters, imported them into MongoDB, and then proceeded to make the character show page.
-I used the JSON files because I was getting 500 errors with the Marvel API.
-By importing the JSON files into my database I was able to create my API for each character.
+I initially wanted to consume the Marvel API but repeatedly got 500 errors so I changed my approach and created my own API.
+I found JSON files for the characters and then imported them into MongoDB.
+This API lets users search for their favorite Marvel character to display however they please.

 ### Upcoming Additions
 * Add responsive design for pictures on the index page.